VitGottwald/babel-plugin-hot-export/README.md

-# jest setup
+# jest

-A simple jest test
+A simple test